hhsieh/ulnet/README.md

 3. Applied to nodes with spatial coordinates with or without spatial boundaries.

 #### The shiny app
-server.R and ui.R are essential for the production of the shiny app, which you can find at https://hhsieh.shinyapps.io/Ulnet/ Users can manipulate the slider on the left side of the app page.
+server.R and ui.R are essential for the production of the shiny app, which you can find at https://hhsieh.shinyapps.io/Ulnet/, which features a special case of networks in a polygon plot.
+Users can manipulate the slider on the left side of the app page.
 A node table, an edge table, a network plot, and summary plots providing histograms of compartment size, degree centrality, betweenness centrality and closeness centrality will appear as the user decides the threshold distance on the slider.
 As an ecologist, I am also concerned about other node information.
 This includes tree species, the occurrence of insect pathogen, and the occurrence of species interactions such as mutualism and predation.

 #### This_works.R